bratosab/s0cket/README.md

 # s0cket

-[unstarted] s0cket aims to be a p2p file transfer solution letting users share files of any size directly between each other.
+**s0cket** aims to be a p2p file transfer solution letting users share files of any size directly between each other.

 ## Contributing